One Month+ On The Road: Fails

 - On the day of our one-month anniversary of living on the road, our RV slide broke.
 After parking the RV for a one-night stay in Walmart, we unhitched the trailer from the truck and tried to open the slide.
 We could hear the slide motor move, but the slide didn’t.
 Turned out the pin that holds the slide to the motor sheared in half.
 A biggest bummer was that we had invited friends over for dinner and if the slide doesn’t open that means we can’t have 5 people in the RV.
 There is a manual crank that bypasses the slide motor to open the slide in case of motor failure.
 But the broken pin made the manual crank unusable.
 Jerud removed the entire drive assembly where the pin was and we physically pulled the slide out.

 Tip: Sorry but there’s not really a tip for this.
-From Googling online it seems like this is a major weak point in RV slides and they tend to break.
+From Googling online it seems like this is a major weak point in older model RV slides and they tend to break.
 New slide designs may be more reliable.
 Tip would be to learn how to fix it yourself so you save yourself a lot of money from bringing it to an RV repair shop.
 We now have extra pins on hand in case this happens again (it’s happened again once since the first incident).

 - The only paid campsite that we’ve stayed at so far was at Great Sand Dunes National Park.
 And it was there that we broke off our dump valve assembly.
 A lot of the spots at Pinon Flats campground in the park were too small for our truck and RV.
 We finally managed to find a site that would fit us and it was paralleled to the road.
 We are so used to focusing on low overhanging tree limbs that might be in the way of our solar panels that we totally didn’t pay attention to the tire area of the RV.
 Our dump valve assembly stuck out beyond the tires (original valve assembly) and when we pulled into the campsite there was a rock wall corner that stuck out further and that was what caught and ripped off our dump valve assembly.
 This caused us to use a 3-gallon bucket as our gray water tank until we fixed this.